cferland/full-stack-photo-app/README.md

 ## Overview

-_**Project Title** is a photo library that allows users to view a gallery of images.
+_**Cheetoh Photo** is a photo library that allows users to view a gallery of images.
 Users with valid login credentials can add, edit, and delete images to and from the gallery.
 Images can be provided with captions, as well as commented on and liked by other users._

 ### Team Members